jdc08161063/YouTube-music-video-5M/README.md

   * Overall, they are from approximately 10K artists.

 ## Crawlling by how?
-  * Using YouTube search API with keywords of `"{} official music video".format(artist_name)`.
-Hopefully these are more of official music videos with a professional quality rather than amateur videos.
+  * I used YouTube search API with the keywords of `"{} official music video".format(artist_name)`.
+Hopefully these are more of official music videos with a professional quality rather than amateur ones.

 ## Utilities
   * [pytube](https://github.com/nficano/pytube)